AraBlocks/AIPs/proposals/0000-aip-process.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-How mutable should "Draft" Standards AIPs be over time?
+How mutable should `Draft` Standards AIPs be over time?
 What about Informational AIPs?
 Should there be an additional status ("Living"?) for AIPs that are expected to evolve, or is this against the whole philosophy of having specific stable documents to reference?
-This is expected to be clarified while this AIP itself is in Draft status.
+This is expected to be clarified while this AIP itself is in `Draft` status.

-Does "Active" status mean that implementation is *mandatory*, and that features *must* be implemented unless they are explicitly optional?
+Does `Active` status mean that implementation is *mandatory*, and that features *must* be implemented unless they are explicitly optional?
 How would this expectation be enforced for third-party software?
 This is expected to be clarified when concrete examples arise.